psolsfer/pyauxlib/docs/getting-started/installation.md

     # Create project directory
     mkdir myproject && cd myproject

-    # Initialize project with Python 3.12
+    # Initialize project with Python 3.10
-    uv venv
+    uv init --python 3.10
-    uv python install 3.12

     # Install pyauxlib
-    uv pip install pyauxlib
+    uv add pyauxlib
     ```

 === ":simple-poetry: Poetry"

-    First, install [Poetry] if you haven't already (for more detailed instructions refer to [Poetry installation]):
+    First, install [Poetry] if you haven't already (for more detailed instructions refer to [Poetry installation] in the official documentation):

     Then create and initialize a new project: